Web development 101

 • There are three kinds of null.

-• Explicit this.foo() to call your own methods.
+• Explicit this.foo() required to call your own methods.

 • Arcane rules around this.